lscsoft/lalsuite/common/README.md

 This directory contains common code used by the constituent LALSuite packages.
 It also contains miscellaneous scripts useful for maintenance.

+## `common/code-quality-scripts`: Code quality scripts

+This directory contains various scripts used to check code quality issues.
+They are generally run from a CI `lint:` job (see `.gitlab/ci/lint.yml`).

 ## `common/conda/`: LALSuite Conda packages

 This directory contains common code for Conda packages.